Professor of Education

 Boerman-Cornell, W. (2015) Using Historical Graphic Novels in High School History Classes: Potential for Contextualization, Sourcing, and Corroborating.
 The History Teacher.
 209-224.

 Boerman-Cornell, W. (2013) Exploring the Image/Text Wilderness: Ironic Visual Perspective and Critical Thinking in George O’Connor’s Graphic Novel Journey into Mohawk Country.
-In Bookbird: Journal of International Children’s Literature.
+In Bookbird, a Journal of Children's Literature.
 29-34.

 Klanderman, D., Maxwell, M., Robbert, S., and Boerman-Cornell, B. (2013).
 Reading Assignments and Assessments: Are Your Students Reading Math Text Before Class, After Class, Both, or Neither?
 In Proceedings of the 19th Conference of the Association of Christians in the Mathematical Sciences.
 Wheaton, IL: Association of Christians in the Mathematical Sciences, 1-8.